 Games are useful because if kids are having fun they will play again and again.
 Play these Connect 4 Spanish vocabulary review games in pairs with any vocabulary you can represent in pictures.

 There are dozens of games to engage students with Spanish, and you can adapt many of them to different themes and structures.
-Here are a few Spanish Playground posts with games you might like.
+If you’re looking for more specific vocabulary activities, check out all our Spanish vocabulary games grouped by theme.

 Associating words with pictures is a good way to avoid translation and keep kids in the target language.
 So, I use lots of picture cards in my games for Spanish class.